top of page

 This event, usually occurring in the hot, humid months of July or August, provides fascinating glimpses into the captivating life cycle of these ants.

-Urban heat islands often trigger these winged ants to emerge earlier in cities.
+Urban heat islands often trigger these winged unique ants to emerge earlier in cities.
 The incident is a pivotal ecological point, supplying food for various animals and fostering biodiversity.

 Why and When Does Flying Ant Day Occur?